Muhammad-Ali-Asghar-Rizwan/Physical-AI-Humanoid-Robotics-Essentials/FIX_DEPLOYMENT_ISSUES.md

 # Fix for "Failed to fetch" Error in Deployed Version

 ## Problem
-The chatbot works fine locally but throws "Error: Failed to fetch" when deployed to Vercel.
+The chatbot works fine locally but throws "Error: Failed to fetch" or "Unable to connect to the backend.
+The server might be temporarily unavailable.
+Please try again in a moment." when deployed to Vercel.

 ## Root Causes & Solutions